 If you shoot architecture then any of these lenses is a must have over non-tilt-shift lenses.
-The original 24mm is a great deal at $1,000 and performs very well when stopped down and limiting the shift to around 7.
+The original 24mm is a great deal at less than $1,000 and offers decent performance when stopped down and limiting the shift to around 7.
 That being said, the new 24mm is worth double the price.
 It has improved upon the original lens in every way.
 Optically it is close to flawless and if you have the money then go for the updated version.
-Now, moving onto the 17mm lens; this lens has some issues compared to the new 24mm but the wider focal length make this lens the best choice for architecture work.
+Now, moving onto the 17mm lens.
+This lens has some issues compared to the new 24mm but the wider focal length makes this lens the best choice for architecture work.
 See the detailed reviews for each lens below.

 17mm f/4L TS-E

 This lens is one of a kind and the steep price reflects this reality.